OpenEvalProject/evals/manuscripts/elife-78945/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/0464eyp60 Morningside Graduate School of Biomedical Sciences, University of Massachusetts Medical School Worcester United States
+1. Morningside Graduate School of Biomedical Sciences, University of Massachusetts Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-2. https://ror.org/0464eyp60 Program in Molecular Medicine, University of Massachusetts Medical School Worcester United States
+2. Program in Molecular Medicine, University of Massachusetts Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-3. https://ror.org/0464eyp60 Department of Surgery, University of Massachusetts Medical School Worcester United States
+3. Department of Surgery, University of Massachusetts Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-4. https://ror.org/0464eyp60 Diabetes Center of Excellence, University of Massachusetts Medical Center Worcester United States
+4. Diabetes Center of Excellence, University of Massachusetts Medical Center Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))

 † Corresponding author

 ## Abstract

 Mechanisms that control ‘beige/brite’ thermogenic adipose tissue development may be harnessed to improve human metabolic health.
 To define these mechanisms, we developed a species-hybrid model in which human mesenchymal progenitor cells were used to develop white or thermogenic/beige adipose tissue in mice.
 The hybrid adipose tissue developed distinctive features of human adipose tissue, such as larger adipocyte size, despite its neurovascular architecture being entirely of murine origin.
 Thermogenic adipose tissue recruited a denser, qualitatively distinct vascular network, differing in genes mapping to circadian rhythm pathways, and denser sympathetic innervation.
-The enhanced thermogenic neurovascular network was associated with human adipocyte expression of THBS 4 , TNC , NTRK3, and SPARCL1 , which enhance neurogenesis, and decreased expression of MAOA and ACHE , which control neurotransmitter tone.
+The enhanced thermogenic neurovascular network was associated with human adipocyte expression of THBS4, TNC, NTRK3, and SPARCL1, which enhance neurogenesis, and decreased expression of MAOA and ACHE, which control neurotransmitter tone.
 Systemic inhibition of MAOA, which is present in human but absent in mouse adipocytes, induced browning of human but not mouse adipose tissue, revealing the physiological relevance of this pathway.
 Our results reveal species-specific cell type dependencies controlling the development of thermogenic adipose tissue and point to human adipocyte MAOA as a potential target for metabolic disease therapy.

 ## Introduction